ryanlitalien/ruby-on-lambda/README.md

 I have been using lots of these technologies in different projects, but I wanted to show an example of all of them being used within one clearly documented project.
 There will be a Medium article to go along with this as well.
-Essentially, this is an example serverless app that has automatic deployment using Github Actions serving up a static HTML page that uses AWS Lambda to process images, DynamoDB to store information and Twilio to handle SMS/MMS.
+Essentially, this is an example serverless app that has automatic deployment using Github Actions serving up a static HTML page that uses Vue.js to call ApiGateway to calll Ruby on AWS Lambda to process images, DynamoDB to store information and Twilio to handle SMS/MMS.

 ## THE STACK